Mustafaalua/Detector_Detection/readme.md

 ***
 ## TODO
 * **Correction direction:** The output from the script is in mm for both x and y.
-The problem is, that they do not tell if it's the actual direction.
+The problem is that they do not tell if it is the actual direction.
 This can depend on if the image is flip at some point or not.
-This will need testing, where the directions is applied and evaluated manually to later adjust the output.
+This will need testing, where the directions are applied and evaluated manually to later adjust the output.

 * **Units in CalcShiftMM:** The function used to translate the pixels to millimeter shift might not be correct and needs to be evaluated again.

-    The current function to translate pixels to millimeter shift is ```CalcShiftMM```.
+    The current function to translate pixels to millimeter shift is. ```CalcShiftMM```.

     ```python
     def CalcShiftMM(imObj1:ImageObject,imObj2:ImageObject,ShiftMatrix:np.ndarray,maxDistance:float,dsd:float):